glesdora/desinr-lfo/README.md

 ## Installation

 1. Download the `Desinr LFO` folder from the repository.
-2. Place the folder in your 'Max Audio Effect' folder.
+2. Place the folder in your `Max Audio Effect` folder.

 ## Usage